How to Understand and Calm a Crying Baby

 Haskins assures parents, “Getting your baby to sleep through the night isn’t a milestone to race toward.
 There are parents whose babies sleep through the night at four weeks then don’t do it again until they’re two years old.
 Your baby is still a good baby if it takes them longer to sleep through the night than other babies.”

-How Often Babies Cry (First Few Months)
+How Often Should Babies Cry (First Few Months)

 Newborns: Haskins says babies who are only days old don’t cry as much as people think.
 They’ll cue the tears in a few weeks.